vgarciac/if_challenge/ScanMatching/README.md

 # 2D ICP Matching algorithm

-The ierative closest point is an algorithm implemented to minimize the difference between two set of points.
+The iterative closest point is an algorithm implemented to minimize the difference between two set of points.
 Often used to reconstruct 2D/3D surfaces from differents scans, to correct robots localisation, etc.

 ## Implementation